mobify/workshop--adaptivejs-site/README.md

     {/footer}
     ```

-    Save your changes to the `_footer.dust` template file and close it.
+    Save your changes to the `template.dust` template file and close it.

-9. Open the `_footer.js` footer view file from Step 3 again to change the newsletter element.
+9. Open the `context.js` footer view file from Step 3 again to change the newsletter element.
 10. Inside the `newsletter` element function, add the `c-button` and `c--accent` classes to the button just above the return line.

     ```javascript